vedicastrology123/vash/content/articles/privacy.md

 #### Policy

 If you think, you are not satisfied with our service, you can write to us, stating clearly your reasons.
-Please call our customer care at 7358317516 or email us at  vedicastrology123 at gmail dot com .
+Please call our customer care at 8610386346 thru' whatsapp .
 We will ensure to provide proper service to you.

 ##### Questions